andreagolfari/andreagolfari.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student in Economics at Boston College.
-My main interests lie in the intersection of industrial organization, market design and public economics.
+My main interests lie at the intersection of industrial organization, market design and public economics.